majkamichal/naivebayes/README.md

 ## 2\.
 Installation

-Just like many other `R` packages, `naivebayes` can be installed from the `CRAN` repository by simply typing into the console the following
+Just like many other `R` packages, `naivebayes` can be installed from the `CRAN` repository by simply executing in the console the following
 line:

 ``` r